Case study · Building in public

 editorEphemeral view state: selection, current frame, playing, zoomDeliberately not persisted

-canvasVerbs: addText/Image/Video/Audio, updateElement, removeElement, reorderLayerA hook, not a store — owns no data
+canvasVerbs: addText/Image/Video/Audio/Block, updateElement, removeElement, reorderLayerA hook, not a store

 timelinePure frame ↔ pixel mathStateless helpers